Design Tips for Using Checkered Tile in Kitchen and Bathroom

 No matter what your favorite style is, you can’t deny that black and white bathrooms have an ageless appeal.
 If you love the black and white flooring, then it would be a perfect choice for your bathroom design.
 This design option is a guaranteed winner if you’re looking to update your bathroom.

-Design Tip 3: If you want a more dramatic look, install your tiles on a 45 degree angle or use hexagon or octagon patterns.
+Design Tip 3: If you want a more dramatic look, install your tiles at a 45-degree angle or use hexagon or octagon patterns.

 The use of subtle black and white floor tiles paired with subway tile, a classic vanity, and colorful walls will give your bathroom a timeless design.
 Checkered floor tiles are very affordable and are frequently found at home improvement stores.
 In addition, there are many styles from which to choose in that color scheme.